 2.)
 It should always be timely.
 That means relatively quickly.
-I remember when I first started teaching I would not return papers graded for weeks after.
-Apparently that was frowned upon.
+I remember when I first started teaching, I would not return papers graded for weeks after.
+Apparently, that was frowned upon.
 Understandably so!
-Students need to know right away, within a reasonable amount of time how well they met their goal.
-It can be in the form of verbal, written, computer based, or even peer reviewed when taught appropriately.
+Students need to know right away, within a reasonable amount of time, how well they met their goal.
+It can be in the form of verbal, written, computer-based, or even peer-reviewed feedback when taught appropriately.

 3.)
 Make sure it is balanced.
 Students need to hear both things that are positive (their strengths) and things that they need to improve.
 It’s easy to get caught up on only the negative.
 Along with this, I want to mention that your message should be balanced in the respect that your verbal message should match your nonverbal message.
 Sometimes we say we’re there to help, but our body language says something totally different.

 4.)
 Make sure it is detailed.
-I remember one time getting a test back in college and seeing the grade and being completely shocked.
-I didn’t understand- I knew that material!
+I remember one time getting a test back in college, seeing the grade, and being completely shocked.
+I didn’t understand; I knew that material!
 I had no idea what I did wrong.
-Yet, we as teachers do this often.
-(I, myself, included.)
+Yet, we as teachers do this often (myself included).
 How often do we give a student a grade, such as a C, and not explain what specifically they did wrong?
-We need to make sure the feedback is detailed, useful, and tells the student how to improve (and of course all in user-friendly language).
+We need to make sure the feedback is detailed, is useful, and tells the student how to improve (and, of course, all in kid-friendly language).

 5.)
 Assist students to use the feedback to set goals.
 We need to help students set realistic and tangible goals that can help them self-assess and reflect.
 This allows us to check in frequently, give ongoing feedback, and help students become successful.

 Without it, we cannot improve or become successful.
 Instead, we just stumble around hoping to achieve.
 It’s extremely crucial that teachers help students by giving effective and meaningful feedback regularly in their classroom.

 Sign up for our short & sweet newsletter to get a freebie each week!
 It’s quick and to the point, because you are busy!